linuxcaffe/tw-alias-candy/README.md

 # tw-alias-candy
 _A few "cute" alias configs, and associated scripts, for common taskwarrior commands_

-This is a collection of command-line candy, using task's command-aliases (short configuration switches) and taking advantage of cracks in the syntax (places the tw parser doesn't go).
+This is a collection of command-line candy, using task's command-aliases (short configuration switches) and taking advantage of cracks in the syntax (things that the tw parser will allow).
 Using more than one of these shortcuts, in the same command string, won't work.

-I've found them handy and Mostly Harmless.
+I've found them to be real handy and Mostly Harmless.

     Activate these command aliases by copying them to your .taskrc, or by including this file from your .taskrc with something like;